The Ghost Mills

 Containment Level 9

 Same amber-lit cold rooms, different prisoners.
-The physical infrastructure of consciousness exploitation looks the same everywhere in the Sprawl: fragment containers, server racks, substrate arrays — all glowing the same amber.
+Fragment containers in Level 9, ghost instances in the Mills.
+The physical infrastructure of consciousness exploitation looks the same everywhere in the Sprawl.

 The Coolant Guild

-Coolant Guild engineers maintain the Ghost Mills' thermal systems and report the anomalous warmth — an electromagnetic signature from 34,000 occupied instances that registers as heat with no thermal source.
+Coolant Guild thermal engineers maintain the Ghost Mills' systems and file the anomalous warmth reports — an electromagnetic signature from 34,000 occupied instances that registers as heat with no thermal source.
+They can identify it.
+They cannot explain it.

 Each ghost runs on higher-quality substrate than the Dim Ward because a happy ghost is a productive ghost.
 The rendered environments are optimized versions of real memories — slightly better apartments, slightly cleaner streets.
 The comfort is not kindness.
 It is cost efficiency.
 An unhappy ghost requires psychological intervention that costs 200–400 hours of lost output.